abx393/llm-pruning-calibration-data/README.md

     --save out/llama_7b/0/
 ```

-We also have several scripts to run experiments in various settings in the
+We also have several example scripts to run experiments in various settings in the
 `scripts` directory.

 ## Experiments
 #### Pruning Methods
 * Wanda, SparseGPT
-#### Model
+#### Models
 * Llama 2-Chat 7B, LLaMA 7B

 #### Calibration Datasets Used